Tips for your holiday home vacation

 What is included in the price

 The owner of the cottage is there to help you

-When you reserve a cottage, we will send you a confirmation/invoice, together with written instructions for reaching the location and the owner's name and address.
+When you reserve a holiday home, we will send you a confirmation/invoice, together with written instructions for reaching the location and the owner's name and address.

 Payment must be made as an SEPA payment (IBAN account number and BIC bank code).
 Sorry, we cannot accept cheques.
 We accept payment by VISA or Mastercard (but not Visa Electron).
 Please, give us by phone, fax or letter (NOT email!) your card number, the 3-digit CVC/CVV number on the back of the card (where your signature is) and the expiry date (month and year).

 The check-in/check-out day during the high season is generally Saturday and the minimum stay is one week.
 With a week-long stay, the cottage will be available to you from 16 o'clock on the day of your arrival until 12 o'clock (noon) on the day of your departure.